ohhsodead/arisen-studio/README.md

 ## Requesting Mods

-I know that not all mods aren't on our database, yet.
-But if you open an issue including the details they will be added for you.
+I know that not all mods aren't on our database, but if you open an issue with the details then we can get them added for you!

 ## Quick Guide